mapcentia/gc2-cli/README.md

 ## `gc2 grid`

-Create a fishnet grid from an input polygon.
+Add a fishnet grid from an input polygon.

 ```
 USAGE